 4. Ensure communication is accessible and relatable

-As part of the statewide commitment to unify efforts, each ND DHS division will engage in a Self-Assessment process to establish baselines on how person-centered the division currently is, create action plans and measure progress toward building a more person-centered system.
-Learn more about North Dakota's commitment to Person-Centered Practices.
+As part of the statewide commitment to unify efforts, each ND DHS division engaged in a Self-Assessment process to establish baselines on how person-centered the division is, create action plans and measure progress toward building a more person-centered system.
+As part of this initiative, North Dakota developed an Asset Map, last updated July 2020.
+While this document is no longer being updated as part of current efforts, the providers and resources previously identified are now available in a dedicated Service Directory.
+Visit the Service Directory page to explore available resources.